FabioDefilippo/fdsecurity/README.md

 </br>

-## This repo contains IoC values and Compiled Yara Rules!
+## This repo also contains IoC values and Compiled Yara Rules!

 Q: What are these XML files?